Peter-1119/YOLOServe/README.md

 pip install opencv-python-headless==4.8.1.78
 ```

-    *   Or use a third-party precompiled OpenCV with CUDA.

 ## Model and Data Preparation
 * The pretrained YOLOv10 model (yolov10n.pt) should be placed in the model/ directory.